-A family nurse practitioner can be employed in a variety of healthcare settings, including hospitals, private practices, clinics, schools, hospice facilities and more.
+A family nurse practitioner can be employed in a variety of healthcare settings and clinics, as they provide many advanced medical services across the lifespan.
 They are extremely valuable since they are able to perform many of the tasks that physicians usually handle.
+In fact, in many rural areas where there aren’t enough doctors to serve the community, FNPs fill the role of primary care provider.
 FNPs sometimes go on to careers as hospital administrators due to their advanced medical knowledge and clinical experience.

 Family nurse practitioners see patients of all ages for a variety of medical ailments, from mild illnesses to serious conditions.
-They stress prevention and wellness, but have the medical expertise to perform diagnoses and even prescribe medication.
-Many FNPs develop lasting relationships with their patients and see them throughout the course of their lives, from childhood to adulthood and beyond.
-Each state has their own guidelines and regulations for what duties an FNP is allowed to complete, so these nurses can work independently or under the supervision of a physician depending on which state he or she is located in.
+They stress prevention and wellness but have the medical expertise to perform diagnoses and even prescribe medication.
+FNPs are expected to communicate clearly and effectively with patients and other healthcare providers, be analytical and decisive, and above all else provide accurate, compassionate care.
+Many FNPs develop lasting relationships with their patients and see them throughout the course of their lives, from childhood to adulthood and beyond, and may even care for multiple family members.
+Each state has its own guidelines and regulations for what duties an FNP is allowed to complete, so these nurses can work independently or under the supervision of a physician depending on which state he or she is located in.